FamilySearch/familysearch-javascript-sdk/README.md

   npm install familysearch-javascript-sdk
   ```

-If you want to use a copy of the SDK that is already available on a CDN previously installed using [jsDelivr](http://www.jsdelivr.com/#!familysearch-javascript-sdk), add the following script command to your setup file.
+If you prefer to use a copy of the SDK that is already installed and available on a CDN, add the following script command to your setup file.

   ```html
   <script src="//cdn.jsdelivr.net/familysearch-javascript-sdk/2.1.0/familysearch-javascript-sdk.min.js"></script>